Charles Hawker

 Charles Allan Seymour Hawker (16 May 1894 – 25 October 1938) was an Australian politician.
-He was a member of the Australian House of Representatives for Wakefield from 1929 until his accidental death in 1938, representing the Nationalist Party (1929–1931) and its successor the United Australia Party (1931–1938).
+He was a member of the Australian House of Representatives for Wakefield from 1929 until his accidental death in a plane crash in 1938, representing the Nationalist Party (1929–1931) and its successor the United Australia Party (1931–1938).
 He was Minister for Repatriation and Minister for Markets (later Commerce) in the Lyons government from 1931 to 1932.

 Early life and war service

 Hawker was born at Bungaree homestead, near Clare, South Australia.
 He was the second son of Michael Seymour Hawker, manager of the Hawker family stations, and his wife Elizabeth Begg, née McFarlane, and grandson of George Charles Hawker.
 Hawker was educated at Geelong Grammar School, and Trinity College, Cambridge, earning Bachelor and Master of Arts degrees in 1919 and 1922, respectively.

 While studying at Cambridge, he enlisted for service in World War I on 11 August 1914, and was commissioned as a temporary lieutenant in the 6th (Service) Battalion of the Somerset Light Infantry on 1 August 1915.
-He saw action on the Western Front in the Ypres salient, and was injured on 11 August and again in the Battle of Loos on 25 September, resulting in the loss of his eye.
+He saw action on the Western Front in the Ypres salient, and was injured on 11 August and again in the Battle of Loos on 25 September, resulting in the loss of an eye.
 Despite his injuries, Hawker returned to the front with the rank of captain in May 1917.
 Hawker was severely wounded again on 4 October 1917 in the Battle of Broodseinde, and was paralysed from the waist down.
 However, after a series of operations and rehabilitation, he was able to walk with two sticks, although his legs remained in surgical irons for the rest of his life.

 Hawker returned to South Australia in 1920, resumed his studies and became involved in family agricultural holdings.
 He became increasingly interested in trade as well as in political movements.
 Hawker joined the state council of the Returned Sailors' and Soldiers' Imperial League of Australia in 1921 and served as its vice-president.
 He was president of the Liberal Federation from 1927 to 1930, and was the South Australian member of the Commonwealth Board of Trade from 1928.